You are listening to the Sean Hannity Radio Show Podcast.

 But these are real parliamentary hurdles, at least to some extent.

-Anyway, you know, Ted Cruz to his credit, he said, I want to commend him.
+Anyway, you know, Ted Cruz, to his credit, he said, I want to commend him.

 He was there every step of the way.

-And I want, you know, I commend them all.
+And I commend them all.

 And Ted Cruz for setting the correct priorities over the weekend when it comes to the health care legislation now making its way in the Senate.

-He said, first and foremost, in every Republican senator's mind, should be this mantra.
+He said, first and foremost, in every Republican senator's mind, should be this mantra: failure is not an option.

 They absolutely must pass a version of repeal and replace that can be approved in conference and make its way to the president's desk.